nanda-rani/VIR-Framework/README.md

 The original National Cybercrime Reporting Portal (NCRP) narratives are not included.
 The authors do not own the data and do not have permission to redistribute it.
-Even after removal of direct identifiers, free-text victim narratives may create residual disclosure and re-identification risks.
+Even after removal/anonymization of direct identifiers, free-text victim narratives may create residual disclosure and re-identification risks.

 The following are deliberately absent: